In this guide I show how to remove and replace the LCD screen on a Dell Inspiron N4010 laptop.

 This will allow you to insert your fingers under the bezel.

 Continue removing the bezel using your finger and guitar pick at the same time.

 You’ll have to wiggle the bezel in order to release hidden latches.

 Continue removing the bezel on the top and both sides of the display assembly.

 Now you can continue removing the bezel on the bottom side of the display assembly.

-Remove the screen bezel from the laptop.
+Remove the bezel from the display assembly.

 Remove all six screws.

-Separate the LCD screen assembly from the display back cover and place it the front side down on the palmrest/keyboard assembly.
+Separate the LCD assembly from the display back cover and place it the front side down on the palmrest/keyboard assembly.

 NOTE: if the webcamera cable glued to the back cover, carefully unglue it from the cover.